Relevnt launches a publisher-centric news app

 “It’s this utility that goes not against, but serves a greater purpose than your standard web browser,” he said.

 Relevnt’s free app is currently iOS only.
-The company plans to charge publishers $4.99 per year to register their domain, and $9.99 per month for a plan where the publisher keeps all the ad revenue generated on their domain.
+The company charges publishers $4.99 to register their domain, with plans for additional subscription tiers in the future.

 0